-You need to consider what problems the off-the-shelf software solves and which ones it doesn’t and make a business decision based on cost, timeline and features.
+You need to consider which problems the off-the-shelf software solves and which ones it doesn’t.
+Then, make a business decision based on cost, timeline and features included.

 When To Build Software For Your Business

-When considering a custom build, start with a checklist of what the software needs to accomplish.
-This list will be a tool in helping you decide what you want the custom solution to do.
-Some of the questions you need to ask yourself include:
+When considering a custom software build, start with a checklist of what the software needs to accomplish.
+This list will be a tool to help you determine what features you need included in your custom software solution.

 - What business problems will the software solve?